ChromaticRanger/2020-04-28-git_collaboration-martin/README.md

 - `git branch <branch_name>`: create a new branch
 - `git switch <branch_name>`: move to a branch
     - `git checkout -b <branch_name>`:

+- `git stash`: temporarily saves your work to a virtual commit